tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
-  - bcrstatus to display current status of main BCAR settings (if you use this add-on)
+  - bcarstatus to display current status of main BCAR settings (if you use this add-on)
   - bcrstatus to display current status of main BC Responsive settings (if you use this add-on)
   - bctstatus to display current status of main BCTweaks settings (if you use this add-on)
   - highfame to toggle high fame (200) mode in Bondage Club Card Game